New Patient Information

 It can take some time for the doctor to develop a comprehensive understanding of patients' current health needs.
 It is therefore encouraged that new patients make a longer appointment lasting 30 minutes to allow the doctor enough time to properly address any issues or concerns.
-This often means that a higher fee of $111 (or $93 for eligible concession card holders) will need to be paid at the conclusion of the consultation.
+This often means that a higher fee will need to be paid at the conclusion of the consultation.
 For more information about our practice fees click here.

 New patients can make appointments for the following services without a prior doctor's appointment:

 - Bulk-Billed Skin Cancer Clinic

 - Podiatrist Services

 New patients will need to make an appointment with a doctor and pay the associated fee before accessing the following services:

 On arrival, patients will be asked to fill out a 'New Patient Form' available at reception.
 Please bring your Medicare and any other concession cards with you.
 To save time on the day, this form can be accessed using the link below, completed and given to reception upon arrival.

 It is the resposibility of the patient or their guardian to follow up on test results.
 Please do not assume that any test results are normal just because you haven't heard from the practice.
 Please call for results after 3.00pm.